wongwf82/google-map-refactored-draggable-marker/README.md

 ###The flow is:

-- User moves navigates away from address text field
+- User navigates away from address text field
 - The modal pops up
 - User enters a location to be searched
 - User can click/drag marker